-Hello!
-You found our guide to celebrating April Fools Day at work.
+You found our list of April Fools Day activities for adults.

 April Fools Day is on April 1st, and is a holiday that celebrates practical jokes and laughter.
 People usually observe the occasion by playing pranks on friends, family, and coworkers.
 The goal of workplace April Fools Day activities is to have fun and create inside jokes without harming or offending colleagues.